CanadianCrafter/CanadianCrafter/README.md

 ### Bryan Wang

 Hello!
 My name is Bryan Wang.
-I'm a grade 12 student at Bur Oak Secondary School in Ontario, Canada.
+Currently, I'm a grade 12 student at Bur Oak Secondary School in Ontario, Canada.

 Currently Working On:
 * Making a Digit Recognizer